A calm evidence note

 More importantly, long COVID is a medical condition, not a supplement gap.
 The highest-value moves are clinical:

 If, after all that, you still want to try an NAD+ precursor, treat it as a low-confidence experiment layered on top of real care — not the centerpiece — and judge it by how you feel, not by a NAD+ blood number that's almost guaranteed to rise regardless.
-For an evidence-tiered look at the broader brain-fog supplement shelf, see the best supplements for brain fog, rated by evidence.
+For an evidence-tiered look at the broader brain-fog supplement shelf, see the best supplements for brain fog, rated by evidence, and for the post-viral fatigue angle specifically, NAD+ for Cognitive Energy & Fatigue — where the same long-COVID NR trial found NAD+ rose but fatigue didn't budge.
 And if you're weighing cognitive-energy products against this evidence bar rather than the marketing, our best cognitive-energy picks rank providers honestly.

 A few gentle questions